fenhl/ootrstats/README.md

 * `workers`: An array of [worker configurations](#workers).
 You should specify at least one worker so seeds can be rolled.

-And the following optional entry:
+And the following optional entries:

+* `log`: If `true`, the supervisor will create a text file named `ootrstats.log` in the working directory with debug info.
+The default is `false`.
 * `statsDir`: A path to a directory where the statistics will be stored.
 Defaults to `$XDG_DATA_DIRS/ootrstats` on Unix, or `%APPDATA%\Fenhl\ootrstats\data` on Windows.

 ## Workers